hackforla/VRMS/CONTRIBUTING.md

 ```
 ### **4.2 Create a pull request on the VRMS repository**
 1. Go to your fork of the VRMS repository on GitHub and click on the `Compare & pull request` button. <details><summary>See screenshot</summary> <img src="https://user-images.githubusercontent.com/73561520/220488394-09bc759e-98d9-4a09-86c6-66378cf50923.png"/></details>
-2. Title your pull request by summarizing the changes you made
+2. Be sure to title your pull request by summarizing the changes you made
-3. Add your issue number to the pull request
+3. Be sure to add your issue number where the template says `Fixes #replace_this_text_with_the_issue_number`
-4. Fill out the "What changes did you make and why?" section
+4. Fill out the "What changes did you make and why?" section of the pull request template
 5. Include before & after images with your pull request if there are visual changes to the user interface
 6. Request a review from another developer on the team
+7. Review another developers pull request while you are waiting for your pull request to be reviewed